 My main research focuses on the role different sensory systems play in the foraging ecology of vertebrates, concentrating on how animals (mainly birds) extract information from their environment.
 Especially, I am interested in birds' visual and olfactory abilities.
-For three years, my main species models are raptors (birds of prey), as they are believed to forage primarily using vision, with the sense of smell playing little or no role at all.
+My model is mainly raptors and I try to improve the link between science and falconry, a hobby that can be essential to understand the biology of raptors.

 We aim to identify from how far away some raptors can identify an object of a known size, both with an achromatic and a chromatic pattern.